siqb/CarND-MPC-Project/README.md

 These are very important yet tricky hyperparameters to tune.
 If either one is too large or too small, the car won't drive properly on the track.
 I tuned mainly through trial and error.

+## Polynomial Fitting and MPC Preprocessing

+## Model Predictive Control with Latency

+In the real world, electrical and mechincal systems always have some amount of latency.
+That means that a lot can change from the time a car decides it wants to do something until the moment when it actually happens.
+Cars move in such high speed, dynamic, unsafe enviornments that disaster can strike in the blink of an eye.
+In a less disatrous scenario, this latency can lead to an uncomfortable ride.

+The way we can deal with this is by knowing how long the latency is and then holding our actuation command for the expected duration of the latency.
+This prevents actuation commands for future timesteps from getting sent too soon and leads to a more stable drive.

+In this project, we assume 100ms latency from command to actuation.
+Of course, our computers on which we are doing our projects don't have any mechanical components that they are actuating and so they execute much fast than this.
+Therefore, we simulate the latency by making the main thread sleep for 100ms before sending the command.
+Although it's not entirely true, we assume the command has zero latency on our computers.
+It is negligible in comparison to 100ms, of course.

 ## Dependencies

 * cmake >= 3.5